 A delegation temporarily transfers specified duties or authority.
 It identifies delegator, delegate, scope, reason, dates, approval, conflicts, and revocation state.

 Delegation cannot create powers the delegator does not possess, evade segregation-of-duties policy, or silently transfer accountability.
-Synallagi should support innovative delegation patterns developed through the user community where they are needed to preserve organizational continuity.
+Synallagi should support innovative delegation patterns developed through our user community where they are needed to preserve organizational continuity.

 3.14 Policy